sufimalek/email-validator-service/README.md

 The Email Validator Service is a comprehensive and production-ready service built in Go, designed to validate email addresses through various checks.
 It supports multiple validation mechanisms including syntax validation, role-based email checks, MX records verification, SMTP validation, and more.

+# Validator Service

+This Validator Service utilizes the [**EmailValidator**](https://github.com/sufimalek/emailvalidator) library as a third-party module for email validation.
+The **EmailValidator** library can be found [here](https://github.com/sufimalek/emailvalidator).

+This service offers robust email validation functionality to enhance the reliability of your application's data processing.

 ## Features

 - **Syntax Validation**: Ensures the email address follows standard email syntax rules.